openclarity/docs.openclarity.io/content/_index.md

 <h3 class="hero-subtitle">OpenClarity delivers:</h3>
 <ul>
-<li>Agent-less detection and managements of vulnerabilities, exploits, malware and misconfigurations for VMs and Container Images</li>
+<li>Agent-less detection and management of vulnerabilities, exploits, malware, and misconfigurations for VMs and Container Images</li>
 <li>Capabilities for runtime scans of Kubernetes and CI/CD pipelines</li>
 <li>Comprehensive API security for internal and third-party APIs</li>
 </ul>